dotlang/language/doc/RFE.md

 tryInvoke1 = (x: fn(T->U)|nothing, input:T -> U)
 ```

-? - Module alias. they will be used a lot.
-maybe we should define their own naming convention

-? - Our goal is to minimize number of stuff the developer needs to keep in their head

-? - Maybe we also need some helpers to make writing common codes easier.
-e.g. if/else

-? - for values we have `x//1` so we take x or if it is nothing, we take 1.
+N - for values we have `x//1` so we take x or if it is nothing, we take 1.
 what about functions? is there an easy way to do this?
 if it is nothing -> use this value
 if it is not -> just call it